-Each year in October, about a week before the full moon lights up the night sky, the town of Dewa Sharif in eastern Uttar Pradesh comes alive with the sights and sounds of one of north India’s largest equine fairs.
+Every year in October, the Indian town of Dewa Sharif in eastern Uttar Pradesh comes alive with the sights and sounds of one of the country's largest equine fairs.